dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 ```

-To distinguish between which list changed when using different properties of the same type,
+To distinguish between which list changed when listening to multiple lists of the same type,
 check "MemberName" argument:

 ```csharp